jonashackt/traefik-cache-nginx-spring-boot/README.md

 As the weatherclient only has access to the DNS alias `weatherbackend`, if it itself is part of the Docker (Compose) network, we need another way to run an Integration test inside the Docker network scope.
 Therefore we use the [docker-compose-rule](https://github.com/palantir/docker-compose-rule) and the __docker-network-client__ that just calls __weatherclient__ inside the Docker network.

+### Nginx + Traefik + weatherbackend in logical scope (aka host) with the help of Docker DNS

 Additionally, in real world scenarios, Nginx + Traefik + weatherbackend would reside on a separate host with their own DNS configuration.
 So there´s a second "logical" scope here, which we could have implemented with tools like Vagrant - but this would have been overkill here.

-Trying to imitate a machine, where Traefik + weatherbackend + Nginx are running all on one machine with DNS configured, we configure the Docker DNS alias for weatherbackend to the Traefik container, which routes it then to the weatherbackend.
-This is done with the help of this Docker Compose configuration:
+Trying to imitate a machine, where Traefik + weatherbackend + Nginx are running all on one machine with DNS configured, we configure the [Docker DNS alias](https://docs.docker.com/v17.09/engine/userguide/networking/configure-dns/) for weatherbackend to the Traefik container, which routes it then to the weatherbackend.
+This is done with the help of this Docker Compose configuration ([see the docs](https://docs.docker.com/compose/compose-file/#aliases)):

 ```
   traefik: